semaphore-onchain-group/docs/docs/guides/join-leave-group.md

 ## Leave Group

 Since these groups are semaphore groups, no one knows which group you joined.
-To leave the group, you can go to the group you joined (click the thumbnail).
-After completing the same process as Joining group, you can leave the group.
+To leave the group, you can go to the group you joined (click the group thumbnail).
+Then you can leave group by creating an identity commitment for the group.
+Even if the nft ownership check fails, you can leave group with warning alert.
+It is not compulsory now, but it may become compulsory in the future.